momentohq/public-dev-docs/docs/develop/guides/cheat-sheets/momento-cache-python-cheat-sheet.md

     return CacheClient(**config)
 ```

-## Create a new cache in Momento Serverless Cache
+## Create a new cache in Momento Cache
 Use this function to create a new cache in your account.
 ```python
   def create_cache(cache_name) -> None: